theosotr/cynthia-eval/README.md

 * `src/`: The source code of `Cynthia` written in Scala.
 * `scripts/`: Some helper scripts for running `Cynthia` or setting up the environment via Docker.
-* `examples/`: Contains examples for getting started with Cynthia.
+* `examples/`: Contains some example AQL queries for getting started with `Cynthia`.
 * `lib/`: Contains external libraries used by `Cynthia`.
-* `project/`: Contains configuration associated with `sbt`,
-* the build system used to build `Cynthia`.
+* `project/`: Contains configuration associated with `sbt`, the build system used to build `Cynthia`.
 * `patches/`: Contains patches that make the `peewee` ORM compatible with `Cynthia`.
 * `entrypoint/`: Contains the entrypoint script of